 3. Great Pumpkin Festival, Crete

 Ready to explore a small town pumpkin festival in middle America?
 The Great Pumpkin Festival in the town of Crete, (population approximately 7,000 as of 2019) may be the perfect fall festival for you.
-The whole family will love the car show and shine and watching the fun at the Pumpkin Pie Eating Contest.
-Afterward, try your hand at old-time carnival games.
+Talk about small town fun!
+The whole family will love the car show while watching the fun at the Pumpkin Pie Eating Contest.
+The kids will love the kids’ pet parade, the zipline, and the pony rides.
 When hunger strikes, grab some munchies from the food court.
 And, don’t forget the pumpkin carving contest!
 There’s even a petting zoo for the kids to enjoy.
 The festival promises nothing but down home fun!

 Pro Tip: Cash or checks are the only forms of payment accepted, however, there is an onsite ATM located in the Perry Campus Center where you can get cash.